Ebazhanov/react-convert-classes-to-functions/README.md

 - [ ] example
 - [ ] explanation

+5. How do we use use useEffect and what relation that has to the component lifecycle?
+- [ ] example
+- [ ] explanation

 ##### COMPONENT LIFECYCLE
 1. What is the React hook useEffect used for?
 - [ ] example